anurag0x/GraphqlApi/README.md

 **GraphqlApi**

 This project aims to develop a robust Social Media API using NodeJS, emphasizing proficiency in Data Structures and Algorithms (DSA), Object-Oriented Programming (OOP) concepts, ExpressJS, and GraphQL.
 The API will simulate fundamental functionalities of a social media platform, including user registration, content posting, and user interaction through following other users.
-After development, the API will be deployed to a cloud service for accessibility.

 **Table of Contents**